uncatcrea/wp-appkit/README.md

 ![Preview WP-AppKit App in Browser](https://cloud.githubusercontent.com/assets/6179747/16171844/45c5729a-357a-11e6-819a-0f3d80dbaec1.jpg)

 ## App Themes
 WP-AppKit allows to create themes for your apps.
-As we use the Cordova technology, app themes are build with HTML, CSS and JavaScript.
+App themes are build with HTML, CSS and JavaScript.
 WP-AppKit provides a JavaScript engine able to interact with the WP-AppKit web services.
 It also mimics WordPress themes with files such as single, archive...
 You will also be able to use template tags.

 However an app's theme *is not* a WordPress theme.